 Swiss chard, spinach beet and spinach, so we knew we had more than enough for

 We decided to leave the plants over winter, to continue harvesting in early spring.
 I noticed they had developed flower buds, and decided to leave them for longer - I have never grown kale before, but I had a gut feeling that bees would like the flowers.
 Many brassica flowers are a magnet for bees, and this was the case with kale.

-By the time the end of April arrived, we had lots of delicately fragrant yellow blooms, and on a sunny day, the kale has been covered by all kinds of bees, including solitary and bumble bees, as well as other pollinators.
+By the time the end of April arrived, we had lots of delicately fragrant yellow flowers, and on a sunny day, the kale has been covered by all kinds of bees, including solitary and bumble bees, as well as other pollinators.

 Kale is rich in vitamins, and very easy to grow.
 The stem is rather thick and sturdy, and it survived the winter to flower the following year.

 Definitely among my favourite vegetables from a ‘feeds me and the bees’ perspective.

 The bees love the flowers too.
 Unfortunately, we managed to get chocolate spot on the broad beans one year, but mostly we have success.
 The runner beans are excellent, helped in no small way by our fuzzy friends, the bees.
 I'm currently varying the varieties I grow in order to find out which ones I like most.

 We always need onions in our house, but being part of the allium family, it's no surprise that some bees like the flower heads.
 Onions are, however, self-pollinating, but that doesn't stop bumble bees enjoying them.